 Bloom typically occurs when:

-Key characteristics of bloom:
+Key characteristics of bloom are:

-When amine is on the surface but does NOT react with water and CO₂
+When amine is present on the surface but does NOT react with water and CO₂, you are dealing with unreacted or migrated amine, not amine blush.

-Correct way to think about it
+The correct way to think about it is:

-What this condition actually is
+What this condition actually is:

-This unreacted amine must be removed before overcoating or adhesion issues may arise.
+This unreacted amine must be removed before overcoating, or adhesion issues may arise.

 Glenn Hauser Consulting LLC